kellydx/JavaScript-Linter/README.md

 	1. Find declared variables that are not used in the code and report the name of the variable and the line number the variable is declared on.

-	2. Find single line if/else statement that don’t have curly brackets and report if it is an ‘if’ or an ‘else’ block and the line number the block is found.
+	2. Find single line if/else statements that don’t have curly brackets and report if it is an ‘if’ or an ‘else’ block and the line number the block is found.

 	3. Locate function calls that have not been declared and report the name of the function and the line number that the function call happens on.

-	4. Check if the text file has missing/ extra bracket. if it is a missing bracket:
+	4. Check if the text file has missing/ extra bracket.
+	If it is a missing bracket:
        - Report the line number and the statement of the openning bracket
 	   - If ot is an extra bracket
        - Report the line number the extra bracket is on